-This recipe was inspired by the 7-Up Cake I baked the other day.
-We love 7-up, but what we usually have around is sparkling water, so I wanted to see if using sparkling water in a pound cake would work in its place, so I used tangerine flavored La Croix and a little tangerine zest.
+Sparkling Water Pound Cake was inspired by the Lemon 7-Up Cake I baked the other day.
+We love 7-up, but what we usually have around is sparkling water.
+I wanted to see if using sparkling water in a pound cake would work in its place, so I used tangerine flavored La Croix and a little tangerine zest.

 Oh well.
 Here’s the texture shot.
 That didn’t go well either.
 I was trying to take pictures at night and feeling very impatient.

-For this cake I used La Croix Tangerine and added some tangerine zest to the batter.
-Next time I might use lemon or lime flavored sparkling water and lemon or lime zest or use plain sparkling water, extra vanilla and chocolate chips.
+As mentioned, I used La Croix Tangerine and added some tangerine zest to the batter.
+Next time I might use lemon or lime flavored water and lemon or lime zest or use plain sparkling water, extra vanilla and chocolate chips.
 Lots of possibilities!

 - 1/2 teaspoon vanilla